Wednesday, April 11, 2018

 Tuesday, September 19, 2017

-The 33rd consecutive International Society for the Scientific Study meeting proved to quite eventful for Dr. James C. Rhoads, professor of political science.
+The 33rd consecutive International Society for the Scientific Study of Subjectivity meeting proved to quite eventful for Dr. James C. Rhoads, professor of political science.
 At the meeting held Sept.
 7-9 in Glasgow, Scotland at Glasgow Caledonian University, Rhoads presented two papers with his co-authors and was elected president of the Society.

 Wednesday, September 6, 2017